 Although football had been played in one form or another for hundreds of years in Britain, it was not until the Victorian period that clubs formed and proper rules were put in to place.
 This led to a more organized and professional version of the game.

 The Factory Act of 1850 stated that all work must stop at 2 pm on Saturday afternoons.
 This gave workers a chance to rest and spend time with their families.
 For the first time, normal working-class people had free time on their hands.

-The first football clubs were started by churches as a way to promote clean living and abstinence from alcohol.
+The first Victorian football clubs were started by churches as a way to promote clean living and abstinence from alcohol.
 Sporting pursuits were considered a good thing and helped people to have fun and stay healthy.
-They worked with the employers of the factories to encourage healthy pursuits, a benefit to church and employers alike.
+They were also good for creating solidarity and bonding amongst the workforce, taking grievances out on the pitch.
+Churches worked with the employers of the factories to encourage healthy pursuits, a benefit to church and employers alike.

 The Football Association

 The Football Association (FA) is the governing body of football in England.
 It was formed in 1863, and is the oldest football association in the world.

 The FA was formed to create a set of rules for the game of football.
 These rules would be uniform across the country and would be fair for all players.
 The FA also helped to organize and professionalize the game of football.

 The FA has been instrumental in the development of football around the world.
 It helped to create FIFA, the world governing body for football and has been a member of FIFA since its inception.
 In it’s position, The FA also helped to create the UEFA, the European governing body for football.

 The FA Cup is the oldest football cup competition in the world.
 It was first competed for in 1871-72.
 The FA Cup is open to all Football Association-affiliated clubs in England.
 There are three rounds of qualifying before teams enter the main draw.